trunk-io/docs/check/configuration/supported/brakeman.md

 # Brakeman

-Brakeman is a linter for Security.
+Brakeman is a linter for Ruby.

 You can enable the Brakeman plugin with